About Us

 The Farm Years

-Some failed completely.
+Some plants surprised us and some failed completely.

-And some quietly proved themselves year after year.
+And some proved themselves year after year.

 The Next Chapter: Honest Perennial Co.